 We are part of the Centre for Neural Circuits and Behaviour along with the groups of Gero Miesenböck, Martin Booth, Stephen Goodwin, Korneel Hens and Tim Vogels.

-On a roll, latest from Emmanuel, David, Oliver and co-authors, now in press at Neuron.
+On a roll, latest from Emmanuel, David, Oliver and co-authors, now published in Neuron.

 7th March 2016

 Congratulations to Oliver, David, Johannes and co-authors on their paper, now online in Neuron.